Description

 - Stir together the melted butter and flour in a small bowl until a paste forms.

-- Using a pastry brush, coat all interior surfaces of a 12 cup Bundt pan.
+- Using a pastry brush, coat all interior surfaces of a 12-cup Bundt pan.

-- (If mixture becomes too thick to brush on, microwave it for about 10 seconds, or until warm and softened.)
+- (If the mixture becomes too thick to brush on, microwave it for about 10 seconds, or until warm and softened.)

-- Preheat the oven to 325 degrees
+- Preheat the oven to 325°F / 165°C.

 - In the bowl of a stand mixer, combine all the cake ingredients.
 Use the paddle attachment and mix on low speed until the dry ingredients are moistened, about 2 minutes (an electric hand mixer will work as well).